crichon/pyrss_backend/readme.md

  - /refresh [POST]

 Feed and Tags exposes CRUD methods.
-Contents can already be reads since they are created internally by the feedparser update process (/refresh route).
+Contents can only be reads since they are created internally by the feedparser update process (/refresh route).

 ## Launch